thermoio/docs/web-servers/setting-up-lemp-stack-on-centos7-with-fastcgi.md

 # Setting Up LEMP Stack on CentOS7 with FastCGI

 ## But first...
-You need root access and the most current version of CentOS 7.
+You need sudo access and the most current version of CentOS 7.

 ## 1: Install Nginx
 1. Prep the system by making sure everything is up to date: